Helping young children overcome shyness

 Our Application: I told Elizabeth about how I was afraid to talk to girls when I was a young teen and about how I was afraid to give speeches in class.
 I added that fortunately I got over those fears or I might never have become a professor and might never have married Elizabeth's mother.
 I don't know what effect, if any, that had, but I do know that Elizabeth often asks me to tell her about my childhood, indicating great interest.

-Children who expect to benefit from a behavior tend to engage in the behavior (Pear & Martin, 1996, p.
+Children who expect to benefit from a behaviour tend to engage in the behaviour (Pear & Martin, 1996, p.
 111).
 The most convincing way for parents to tell children the value of acting outgoing is by giving personal examples, e.g., "To become a teacher I had to overcome my shyness because teaching requires a person to talk to new people almost every day."
-The parents can then explain the more immediate value to the child of outgoing behavior, such as making more friends, having more fun, and enjoying school and other social activities more.
+The parents can then explain the more immediate value to the child of outgoing behaviour, such as making more friends, having more fun, and enjoying school and other social activities more.